capenner/capenner-FeelsBook/README.md

  - How to save an object to file https://stackoverflow.com/questions/9836663/how-to-store-a-class-object-into-internal-memory-storage-using-serializable
  - Also on saving object to file https://androidresearch.wordpress.com/2013/04/07/caching-objects-in-android-internal-storage/
  - How to make a popup window https://stackoverflow.com/questions/5944987/how-to-create-a-popup-window-popupwindow-in-android
- - How to get dat and time inputs https://developer.android.com/guide/topics/ui/controls/pickers
+ - How to get date and time inputs https://developer.android.com/guide/topics/ui/controls/pickers